Skip to main content

 The Intertwine Alliance is part of Move Oregon Forward, a transportation justice campaign.
 Our role in the campaign is to elevate trails and green infrastructure in the broader conversation about transportation priorities and funding.
 We stand with the Oregon Trails Coalition in our top ask being an additional $50 million for the massively oversubscribed Oregon Community Paths Program.

 STATUS: The draft framework released in late April is a good starting place and includes many of Move Oregon Forward's priorities.
-But the dollars attached aren't sufficient to adequately fund programs.
-We've got our work cut out!
-Stay tuned for more.
+But the attached dollars aren't anywhere near sufficient yet, so we've got our advocacy work cut out for us the next two months.
+Stay tuned for opportunities to testify.

 2. Keep Oregon's trails open.
 Pass SB SB 179